JUDSYS/v1Spec/judsys-spec.md

 For natural persons the image **MUST** be picture of the subject.
 The specific are left to the CA, but it SHOULD follow the traditions and conventions of the CA's country.

-One suggestion for CAs is to follow the ICAO guidlines on photos for passports (see [@ICAO-9303]).
+One suggestion for CAs is to follow the ICAO guidelines on photos for passports (see [@ICAO-9303]).

 For legal persons the image **MUST** be a logo or other symbol that represents the subject.
 It **MUST NOT** be a picture of the owners or of the place where the subject is.
 Again, specific are left to the CA.